Jeb Bush says Hillary Clinton shares blame for Islamic State rise

 "Right now, we have around 3,500 soldiers and marines in Iraq, and more may well be needed.
 We do not need, and our friends do not ask for, a major commitment of American combat forces," he said.

-He would provide more support to anti-Islamic State Kurds, and work with regional allies to declare a no-fly zone in Syria to counter Syrian President Bashar al-Assad's forces and Iranian influence.
+He would provide more support to anti-Islamic State Kurds, and work with regional allies to declare a no-fly zone in Syria to counter Syrian President Hafez al-Assad's forces and Iranian influence.

 Bush's criticism of Clinton's role in the events leading up to the 2011 withdrawal of U.S. forces is in line with what other Republicans have contended, that for all her travels around the world as Obama's first-term secretary of state from 2009 to 2013, she showed a disdain for going to Iraq.